 The modern custom of an annual “Mothers’ Day” has been associated in Spain with the Feast of the Immaculate Conception.
 In Spain, December 8 is Mothers’ Day, and thus the great feast of our Lady has also become an outstanding day of joyful family celebrations in honor of mothers everywhere in that country.

 It is the patronal feast day of the United States.
-Celebrates the Feast of the Immaculate Conception at Mass at 8:45 AM and 7 PM.
-Let’s pray together.
-(This is a holy day of obligation.)
+Celebrates the Feast of the Immaculate Conception at Mass at 7 :00 P.M.
+Vigil Mass on December 7th at Saint Patrick Catholic Church and 9:00 A.M. at Holy Cross Catholic Church.
+Let’s pray together on this holy day of obligation.

 In parts of Europe, the feast day is celebrated with a special dessert of wheat in hot chocolate milk.
 A special baked bun, Lussekatt, also known as a St. Lucy Bun, made with saffron is a very popular tradition.